Click the links above to zip down to the section of the page that interests you. Click the arrow at the bottom right to come back to the top.

 AND if your book gets sold for large print rights – you’ll have a separate ISBN number and need to register that.

-And also register all your books – including translated ones because PLR rights for a lot of countries are collected via ALCS so it can be quite a chunk – at www.alcs.co.uk (the Authors’ Licensing and Collection Society) They recover monies due to you which have been collected when anyone has used your work and you are due secondary royalties – in performances for instance.
+And also register all your written books – including translated ones because PLR rights for a lot of countries are collected via ALCS so it can be quite a chunk – at www.alcs.co.uk (the Authors’ Licensing and Collection Society) They recover monies due to you which have been collected when anyone has used your work and you are due secondary royalties – in performances for instance.
 There is a one off fee of £25.00 but that is taken from your first due monies so there is nothing to pay up front.
 They don’t pay out on ebooks or audio books YET but if they have ISBN numbers, register them anyway because you might save yourself some time if they ever do start to collect on them.

 Also register any articles you have written for national newspapers and magazines – you’ll need the ISSN number of the magazine which is situated IN the barcode (see the ALCS site for how to find it) So don’t cut out your article and throw the rest of the publication away until you’ve recorded it.